 My friend Randy Park has an amazing mind for dissecting the decision advancement process and challenging us about how we make decisions.
-His work with the definition of filters I think you might find helpful.
 Here’s Randy’s perspective:

 “Filters are the thinking filters that we each use automatically and often unconsciously when making decisions.
 They are formed from our beliefs, experiences, education, biases and assumptions.
 Filters are very useful in blocking out extraneous information, and are very helpful in making quick decisions.
 But unless we are careful, they can block out important information, especially for situations we have never experienced before.

 “We all have individual filters; as well, when we get together in any sort of group we form collective filters which can result in everyone thinking the same way.
 On the other hand, if you bring together people who have diverse experiences and education, their different filters can result in better decisions.”